JN-Yang/PConv-SDloss-Data/README.md

 ##
 * The SD loss code is highly borrowed from [CIoU loss](https://github.com/Zzh-tju/CIoU) and [SLS loss](URL 'https://github.com/Lliu666/MSHNet').
 Thanks to Zhaohui Zheng and Qiankun Liu.

+## Citation
+Please kindly cite the papers if the code and dataset are useful and helpful for your research.

+    @misc{yang2024,
+        title={Pinwheel-shaped Convolution and Scale-based Dynamic Loss for Infrared Small Target Detection}, author={Jiangnan Yang and Shuangli Liu and Jingjun Wu and Xinyu Su and Nan Hai and Xueli Huang}, year={2024},
+        eprint={2412.16986},
+        archivePrefix={arXiv},
+        primaryClass={cs.CV}
+    }